biodataprog/GEN220_2020/docs/Bioinformatics/Short_read_aligning.md

 ### Index genome

-It is necessary to index the genome in preparation of alignemnt.
+It is necessary to index the genome in preparation of alignement.

 ```
 #SBATCH -p short -N 1 -n 2 --mem 2gb